Default Windows Update data location

 # Incorrectly configured Windows Update components

-If one or more Windows Update settings are not configured correctly, Windows Update might not work properly.
+If one or more Windows Update settings are not configured correctly, Windows Update might not work correctly.
 If the troubleshooter finds that one or more incorrectly configured components, it will fix them automatically.

 Run Windows Update troubleshooter in Windows 10